El Perdedor (Maluma song): Reception and accolades

 "El Perdedor" was nominated for the Lo Nuestro Award for Urban Song of the Year, which it lost to "Hasta el Amanecer" by American artist Nicky Jam.

 Live performances

 "El Perdedor" was performed by Maluma in various concerts throughout 2016 as part of the set list of his tour in promotion of Pretty Boy, Dirty Boy.
 Las Vegas Sun journalist Chris Kudialis in review of a show in Las Vegas reported that the song "kept the crowd engaged".
 On 14 July 2016, Maluma performed a remix hip hop version of the song at the 2016 Premios Juventud.
-The scene was constructed to emulate 1980s New Yory City streets and Maluma appeared dancing accompanied by a group of male dancers; later on, another group of female dancers appeared during which the two groups had a dance off.
+The scene was constructed to emulate 1980s New York City streets and Maluma appeared dancing accompanied by a group of male dancers; later on, another group of female dancers appeared during which the two groups had a dance off.
 A writer of Univision praised him for his "irresistible movements" while another one from HSB Noticias noted that he managed to make an "unforgettable show" with his urban style and "sexy movements".